sea-shantyyy/sea-shantyyy/README.md

 	| when you're talking to me, just be considerate and act like a normal person.
 	|    ⊱ Typically near the bakery on safe server #1 as Shedletsky!
 	|    ⊱ Please ask to take inspo!
 I typically don't mind, but I don't want you to take inspiration
 	| from a gifted pony without permission of the gifter.
-However you MAY NOT explicitly copy skins or
+However you may NOT explicitly copy skins.
-	| color pick.
 	|    ⊱ I may disconnect suddenly due to my internet, medical issues, etc. Don't take it personally!
 	|    ⊱ Please don't cover me unless you're a friend or cuddling!
 Feel free to C+H unless I have an
 	| active DNI.